journeyapps/node-sqlcipher/SQLCipher.md

 # Notes

 The OpenSSL files are specifically required for Electron, which doesn't bundle OpenSSL like NodeJS does.
-The header and .lib files are required at compile-time, and `libeay32.dll` and `mscvr120.dll` are required at runtime.
-We bundle it with the library, so the user does not need to manually install OpenSSL.
+The header and .lib files are required at compile-time.
+We bundle a statically-linked version of OpenSSL with the library, so the user does not need to manually install OpenSSL.

 `deps/sqlite3.gyp` has been modified from the original node-sqlite3 one to:
  * Use the bundled OpenSSL on Windows.